-History of the Soil Conservation - Accrediatation Training Section
+History of Soil Conservation - Supervisor Training Section

-History of the Soil Conservation
+History of Soil Conservation

-History of Soil Conservation Districts - While soil conservation districts had their baptism of fire following the devastation of the 1930s Dust Bowl, the movement got its beginning decades earlier.
+While soil conservation districts had their baptism by fire following the devastation of the 1930s Dust Bowl, the movement got its beginning decades earlier.
 It was championed by Hugh Hammond Bennett, a young college graduate who went to work as a soil surveyor for USDA in 1905.

-Now recognized as the "father of conservation," Bennett spent 20 years trying to bring attention to the nation's eroded soils and the need for conservation.
+Now recognized as the "father of soil conservation," Bennett spent 20 years trying to bring attention to the nation's eroded soils and the need for conservation.
 Lawmakers finally started to listen in the late 1920s, and the Dust Bowl - a drought that led to massive dust storms and topsoil losses across a swath land reaching from Texas to Canada - fueled the movement.